maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 ---

 > **Deep Recurrent Factor Model** is a term coined by the authors of the paper [*Deep Recurrent Factor Model: Interpretable Non-Linear and Time-Varying
 > Multi-Factor Model*](https://arxiv.org/pdf/1901.11493.pdf).
-The authors challenge the idea of linear factor models to predict stock returns and use Long-Short-Term Memory networks (LSTM) in conjunction with layer-wise-relevance propagation (LRP) to construct a time-varying factor model that outperforms linear model, whilst providing insights into the relvance of particular factors in the prediction.
+The authors challenge the idea of linear factor models to predict stock returns and use Long-Short-Term Memory networks (LSTM) in conjunction with layer-wise-relevance propagation (LRP) to construct a time-varying factor model that outperforms equivalent linear models, whilst providing insights into the relvance of particular factors in the prediction.

 <div align=center>
 This repository provides <b>classes</b>, <b>functions</b> and <b>notebooks</b>
-to test these models on the US-Stock market.
+to test <b>Deep Recurrent Factor Models</b> on the US-Stock market.
 </div>

 ## Basic Overview